CloudNativeWales/Hugo/content/podcasts/001_ivan.md

 Links to points discussed in the podcast can be found in the [CNW MVP Show Notes](https://cloudnativewales.io/podcasts/001_ivan/).

-If you'd like to take part in a future podcast, please reach out to us here.
+If you'd like to take part in a future podcast, please complete [this form](https://forms.gle/FQPiz53ptBs8vovB8).

 ## Podcast link